MITM Proxy for KestraMITM Proxy for Kestra

 Configure outbound HTTP/S traffic through an MITM proxy in Kestra.

-When working in secured or restricted environments, it’s common to route outbound HTTP/S traffic through a Man-in-the-Middle (MITM) proxy.
-This allows inspecting, logging, or modifying traffic for auditing or security purposes.
-For this to work seamlessly, clients need to:
+In secured or restricted environments it’s common to route outbound HTTP/S traffic through a Man-in-the-Middle (MITM) proxy for auditing, inspection, or policy enforcement.
+For this to work seamlessly, clients (Kestra) must:

 Prerequisites

-1. Create a Truststore with the MITM Proxy CA Certificate
+1. Create a Java truststore with the MITM CA certificate

 bash